-Weblate Client is a Python library and command-line utility to manage Weblate remotely using Weblate's Web API.
-The command-line utility can be invoked as wlc and is built on wlc.
+Weblate Client is a Python library and command-line utility to manage Weblate remotely using API.
+The command-line utility can be invoked as wlc and is built-in on wlc.

-Instance wide options
+Site wide options

 The program accepts the following options for a whole instance, which must be entered before any subcommand.